GitauHarrison/mbeca-ciaku/README.md

-# Beca Ciaku
+# Mbeca Ciaku

-Beca (pronounced as 'besha') means "money" and Ciaku (pronounced as 'shiaku') means "mine" in Kikuyu, one of the venacular languages in Kenya.
+Mbeca (pronounced as 'besha') means "money" and Ciaku (pronounced as 'shiaku') means "mine" in Kikuyu, one of the venacular languages in Kenya.
 Put together, you get "My money".
 This project is aimed at helping a user to visualize his money.

 ![Beca Ciaku](/app/static/images/beca_ciaku.gif)